-|A type of report that displays data in columns based on your selection in the report settings.
-Users can click on any of the data in the report to display a form selected by administrator.
+|A type of report component that displays data in columns based on the report settings selection.
+Users can click on any of the report data to display a form selected by an administrator.
 Table data can be exported to a Word or Excel file from a view.|

-|A workflow element that defines the state an object will move to once a trigger has been clicked on a form.
-For example, if a user clicks the Create trigger, the transition saved to that triggers determines that the object will move to the Triage state.
-You can also add actions to transitions that can send emails to users within selected roles or automatically add the currently logged in user within a selected role to object so that they may access it once it has transitioned.|
+|A workflow element defining the state an object will move to once a form trigger has been clicked.
+For example, a Create trigger can be set to transition the object to the Triage state.
+Users can also add actions to transitions that email users within selected roles, or automatically add the currently logged in user within a selected role to access an object once it has transitioned.|

-The event in a workflow that prompts an action and the movement of an object from one state to another.
-Triggers are either timed to automatically prompt an action each night or appear as clickable buttons on a form that, once clicked, moves the object to another state and performs an action based on the transition saved to the trigger.
-For example, clicking Create on a new Incident will move the object from the Creation state to Triage.|
+|The workflow event that prompts an action and the object’s movement from one state to another.
+Triggers are either timed to automatically prompt an action nightly or appear as form buttons.
+The state an object moves to is determined by the transition saved to the trigger.
+For example, clicking Create on a new Incident will move that object from the Creation state to Triage.|

 |Data entered or selected in a field.
-For example, Name is the field, but the data entered in that field, John Doe, is the value.|
+For example, Name is the field, but the data entered in that field (i.e., that person’s name), is the value.|

 |A value on which the calculations are performed from a select list, numeric field, another formula, or workflow state.
 Variables are also used with Concatenations and email templates.
 Because formulas use data that can change, all variables must be assigned a name (e.g., LIKELIHOOD for the Likelihood field) that maintains valid calculations, even if the values change.
 If creating a variable using a field, formula, or state from relationship or reference object types, users must select a variable sub-type to specify how the data from multiple objects is compiled, calculated, and displayed.|